Burkina Faso: Twin 'terrorist attacks' leave dozens dead | DW | 09.09.2019

 Struggling against jihadists

 The former French colony and one of the world's poorest nations has been struggling to suppress an Islamist insurgency since 2015 and the security situation has been worsening.
-A revolt began in the north of the country whenjihadist groups from Mali spilled over its porous border.
+A revolt began in the north of the country whenjihadist groups from neighboring Mali spilled over the porous border.

-A state of emergency was declared at the end of 2018 in northern provinces following intensified attacks from Islamist groups in the area, but the insurgency has since spread eastwards.
+A state of emergency was declared at the end of 2018 in northern provinces following intensified attacks from Islamist groups , but the insurgency has since spread eastwards.

 Earlier this month, an attack on a military base in northern Burkina Faso killed 24 people.
 The capital city has been attacked three times, including a March 2018 jihadist assault on the military headquarters that left eight dead.